-He is the founder and CEO of Fattore Italia S.r.l., and the Chief Executive Officer of CampusX S.r.l., a company that manages university residences in Rome, Bari and Chieti.
+He is the founder and CEO of Fattore Italia S.r.l., as well as the Chief Executive Officer of CampusX S.r.l., a company that manages university residences.

-He is President of l'Altra Napoli Onlus, member of the Board of Directors of Autogrill S.p.A., Focus Investments International B.V. and

-Prelios Deutschland, the vocational training consortium ELIS and Sportcast S.r.l.
+He is executive chairman of Simav S.p.A.
+(Siram by Veglia Group), a company operating in the field of industrial plant maintenance.
+He is an independent member of the Board of Directors of Autogrill S.p.A., Geox S.p.A., Prelios Deutschland, the vocational training consortium ELIS and the Italian Tennis Federation.

+In 2005 he founded the association "l'Altra Napoli Onlus", which he chairs ever since.
 In 2007, he was awarded the title of Commendatore (Knight Commander) of the Italian Republic.